• IRIS Center

 2. What are the two types of assessment used in RTI?
 Briefly describe the purpose of each.

-3. student working a problem sheetImagine you are a 2nd-grade mathematics teacher.
-You have just administered a CBM computation probe to your class for week 4.
-You need to determine whether Bob is making adequate progress.
-To do so, you must:
+3. student working a problem sheetImagine you are a second-grade mathematics teacher.
+You have just administered a CBM computation probe to your class for Week 4.
+Before you can determine whether Bob is making adequate progress, you need to:

 1. Determine Bob’s score using digits correct